samWson/ruby-static-typing/README.md

 RBS type signatures are included in the `sig` directory.
 Use `steep` to type check the repository: `steep check`.

+`steep watch` can also be used to automatically check files as they are saved.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.